stefanseefeld/openvsip/README.md

 // (c) 2013 CodeSourcery

-// This code is licensed under GPL V2 (see LICENSE for details)
+// This entire code is licensed under GPL V2.

+// Parts of this code are licensed under BSD.